 Are you unemployed or under-employed?
-Have you been laid off or been notified there will be a lay-off?
-If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new job.
+Have you been laid off or received a notice of lay-off?
+If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new career.
 There is no cost to you.
 Let’s see if you are eligible!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
 Some markets are stronger than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the supply of certified workers is very small.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the number of qualified workers is very low.
 The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
-Employers desperately need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the strongest job opportunities is in project management.
-In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
+If you have prior management experience, one of the most high demand job opportunities is in project management.
+In the Tampa/St. Petersburg job market the need is especially strong for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after credential for this field.
 Forbes magazine consistently ranks this certification in the top 5 each year.
 Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

-Responsible executive secretaries perform several administrative jobs and clerical tasks.
-Duties include providing support to managers and employees, helping in every day office needs and being responsible for the company’s general administrative requirements.
-The more qualified executive secretaries can make a surprisingly good income if they have the necessary abilities.
+Responsible administrative assistants perform many administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, assisting in every day business needs and managing the company’s general administrative requirements.
+The more qualified administrative assistants can make a surprisingly good salary if they have the necessary requirements.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides no cost training grants to assist people get trained, certified and placed in big demand fields such as IT, cyber-security, business intelligence, project management and more.
-The idea is that there are professions in which there are not enough certified people and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for career training in big demand fields to those who qualify for this grant.
-This training is intended to make your resume marketable so you can get a job and get back into the workforce.
+It provides no cost training grants to aid workers get trained, certified and placed in big demand fields such as information technology, cyber-security, business intelligence, project management and more.
+The idea is that there are fields in which there are not enough qualified workers and there are declining fields in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for career training in big demand fields to those who are eligible for this grant.
+This training is designed to make your resume marketable so you can get hired and return to the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is included, even the exam.
-The amounts vary by county but can be as high as $10,000 in some areas.
+If you are eligible, everything is covered, even the exam.
+The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must pick a program where there is a high expectation of gainingemployment.
+This is a jobs program so you must pick something where there is a high likelihood of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select an occupation that is in high demand.
-For each authorized occupation, there will be authorized training plans to choose from.
+For each authorized career, there will be authorized training programs to choose from.

-The three most prevalent categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you might qualify as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and number of people in your family, then you could qualify under Adult Low Income.
-For youths age 18-24, you might qualify if you are not enrolled in school.
-You must also be determined to be “suitable.”
-This is not an entitlement.
-The process is arduous so it is best to discuss this with us beforehand to see if you are eligible.
+The 3 most prevalent classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and number of people in your family, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not going to school.
+You must also be found to be “suitable.”
+This is not an automatic approval.
+The process is arduous so it is best to talk with us beforehand to see if you are eligible.

-You want a plan that can be completed in a short period of time that will boost your marketability enough to help get you a job.
-We look at the best ways to use your experience to add a certification that will make you attractive to recruiters and easier to place.
-Some occupations are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You want a program that can be finished in a short period of time that will increase your marketability enough to help get you a job.
+We look at the best ways to take advantage of your experience to add a certification that will make you attractive to hiring managers and easier to get hired.
+Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no charge to you if you qualify.
-No reimbursement or any personal expenses.
+There is no charge to you if you are eligible.
+Nothing to pay or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with an exceptionally bureaucratic government agency.
-The steps are as clear as mud.
-A number of schools are hesitant to work with WIOA if they can avoid it.
-I highly advise you consult with an expert.
+We will be working with a very bureaucratic government agency.
+The steps are confusing.
+A lot of schools are reluctant to work with WIOA if they can avoid it.
+I strongly recommend you work with an expert.

 Yes!
-The whole intent of this grant is to help you get back in the workforce.
-We have partnered with a staffing company that has devoted a person to work at our location exclusively with our clients.
+The whole intent of this program is to help you get back in the workforce.
+We have teamed up with a staffing firm that has dedicated a person to work at our location exclusively with our clients.
 She assists with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your information in front of hiring managers.
-We work with over 3,000 employers in Central Florida who use us for their training requirements.
-Many of them recruit from us so we get many job leads that are not accessible to the general public.
+We work with over 3,000 employers in Central Florida who use us for their training needs.
+A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

-I have over 20+ experience in higher education.
-I was also laid off from my job several years ago and had difficulty getting employed again because of my age.
-Finally, I got back to work, but this time on the business side.
-Then I learned about the WIOA grant and knew what an opportunity this could be for people who lost their jobs or people with a limited income.
-Most people do not like working with it becase of all the bureaucratic paperwork.
-The rules vary from one county to the next and are constantly changing.
-However, I have always been good at dealing with red tape.
-My experience working in colleges gives me an in depth understanding of the many career choices and what it takes to get hired.
-I now specialize in helping veterans, out of work (and under-employed) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+I have over 20 years’ experience in education.
+I was also laid off from my job several years ago and struggled to get employed again because of my age.
+Luckily, I got hired again, but this time on the business side.
+Then I discovered the WIOA grant and knew what an opportunity this could be for the unemployed or people with a low income.
+Most schools do not relish working with it becase of all the bureaucratic paperwork.
+The rules vary from one county to the next and are often changing.
+However, I have always been good at dealing with bureaucratic paperwork.
+My experience working in colleges gives me an in depth understanding of the many career choices and what it takes to get placed.
+I now specialize in assisting veterans, out of work (and low income) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
 Let’s see what you are eligible for!